Mainstream media: Television

+In canada, the television is a very significant margin of the news consumed, with the leading networks being the state-owned, crown corporation CBC, the private broadcaster CTV and the american CNN.
+The Canadian cologramates Bell Media, Quebecor and SaltWire Network have a heavy presence in the media, owning outlets such as BNN Bloomberg, and TVA which became possible through the acquisitions of CHUM Limited, Standard Broadcasting, Osprey Media, Alliance Atlantis, and Citytv, respectively.
+The cable network is regulated by the Canadian Radio-television and Telecommunications Commission.

+Print

+The Canadian print media is heavily controlled by two conglomerates; Postmedia Network and Torstar, which actively own greatly more than a majority of the Canadian media by themselves; newspapers include National Post, The Kingston Whig‐Standard, and The Telegram.

+The newspapers of record Canada has are The Globe and Mail, La Presse, and Le Devoir.
+The conglomerate Postmedia Network has reportedly had links to the Canadian government and right-wing politics. and ties to the american Republican Party.

-Media mergers and concentration in the United States
+United States

+Television

+The National Broadcasting Company (NBC) is the oldest major American broadcast network, founded on November 15, 1926.

+In television, the vast majority of broadcast and basic cable networks, over a hundred in all, are controlled by eight corporations: Fox Corporation, The Walt Disney Company (which includes the ABC, ESPN, FX and Disney brands), National Amusements (which owns Paramount Global), Comcast (which owns NBCUniversal), Warner Bros.
+Discovery, E. W. Scripps Company, Altice USA (now Optimum Communications), or some combination thereof.

 Over time the rate of media mergers has increased, while the number of media outlets has also increased.
 This has resulted in a higher concentration of media ownership, with fewer companies owning more media outlets.

 Some critics, such as Ben Bagdikian, assailed concentration of ownership, arguing that large media acquisitions limit the information accessible to the public.
 Other commentators, such as Ben Compaine and Jack Shafer, find Bagdikian's critique overblown.
 Shafer noted that American media consumers have a wide variety of news sources, including independent national and local sources.
 Compaine argues that, based on economic metrics such as the Herfindahl-Hirschman Index, the media industry is not very highly concentrated and did not become more concentrated during the 1990s and 2000s.
 Compaine also points out that most media mergers are not purely acquisitions, but also include divestitures.

-One of the biggest mergers/acquisitions in the mainstream media world was Disney Acquiring 21st Century Fox and all of their assets.
+One of the biggest mergers/acquisitions in the mainstream media world was Disney acquiring 21st Century Fox and all of their assets.
 One of the main things that was accomplished with this merger was completing the rights to the rest of the Marvel movie franchise.
 Previously Disney did not have the rights to franchises such as X-Men and certain Spider-Man movie rights.
 With the acquisition they now do.
 21st Century Fox was purchased for 71.3 billion dollars in March 2019.